jlee92603/BrainTumor_CNN_Model/README.md

 ```
 # test model of best epoch on testing data
 def testModel(filepath, test_data=test_gen):
+  # bestModel is the model of the epoch with the highest validation recall values
   bestModel = keras.models.load_model(filepath)
+  # generate predictions with the model on the testing data
   pred = bestModel.predict(test_data)
   y_pred = np.argmax(pred, axis=1)
   return y_pred